 Over the next ten years, the advertising of the future will be hyper personalized, collecting our preferences from a huge mass of daily data and digitally overlapping our world, thanks to augmented reality.

-Next, we will move towards a future where artificial intelligence will play a (small?
-Big?)
-Part of our purchasing choices.
+Next, we will move towards a future where artificial intelligence will make a (small?
+Large?) part of our purchasing choices.
 If we want it, it will surprise us with products and services we didn't even know we wanted.
-Or it will just handle everyday life.
+Or it will just manage day-to-day life.

 In any case, it is a change that promises to change all the patterns known today.